 Engaging your Member of Parliament

-Have you ever thought of meeting with your local MP?
-We know it works.
-MPs who have actually met constituents with a brain tumour story are far more likely to support our cause.
+MPs are there to serve their constituents.
+MPs who meet constituents with a brain tumour story are far more likely to support our cause.

 Your first contact with an MP is especially important.
 Here are a few tips: